jimbrig/KaaS/SQL Server Useful Queries.md

 ## Create a Database Conditionally

-Use this query to generate a database using the `CREATE DATABASE` command, dropping a Create a database, removing any previous database with an identical name:
+Use this query to generate a database using the `CREATE DATABASE` command, dropping any pre-existing databases with the same name.

+Notes:

+- Notice the use of the `DATABASEPROPERTYEX` (See [[SQL Server System Functions#DATABASEPROPERTYEX]])^[1]

+- Create a database, removing any previous database with an identical name:

 ```SQL
 -- Check if Datatbase exists and DROP if it does: